idj97/prefetch-input-queue/README.md

 # Prefetch Input Queue

-Prefetch Input Queue is a lightweight, thread-safe library built with Scala and actors for educational purposes.
+Prefetch Input Queue is a lightweight, thread-safe library built with Scala and Actor model for educational purposes.
-It is designed to improve the efficiency of multithreaded programs that follow producer-consumer pattern by prefetching/buffering the data from source systems and providing it to consumers, all in a thread-safe manner.
+It is designed to improve the efficiency of programs operating in a producer-consumer pattern by prefetching/buffering the data from source systems and delivering it to consumers, all in a thread-safe manner.

+Todo:
 - [x] Continuous prefetching / buffering
+- [x] Thread-safe
 - [x] Exponential backoff mechanism
 - [x] Configurability
-- [ ] Published to central Maven Repo
+- [ ] Publish to central Maven Repo

 ## Install